-6.12.56.13.4 Scouts
+6.13.4 Scouts

-The lease of the building at the end of Jellicoe St to is no longer wanted by the Pegasus Sea Scouts.
+The building at the end of Jellicoe St is no longer wanted by the Pegasus Sea Scouts.
 It is in poor condition, would be costly to repurpose, and has no future identified use.
-Therefore, it is proposed to be demolished. has expired and is rolling over on a monthly agreement.
-Currently discussions are being held with the Scouting
+Therefore, it is proposed to be demolished.